|

 A visit to this modern

-form of a half-open lotus flower, the Bahai Temple is made of white
+in the form of a half-open lotus flower, the Bahai Temple is

 -

-martydom of the Sikh Religious leader Guru Tegh Bahadur who was beheaded
+the martydom of the Sikh Religious leader Guru Tegh Bahadur

 -

-family of industrialists.
-The Mandir has a beautiful architecture and is
+by the Birla family of industrialists.
+The Mandir has a beautiful

 -